Death of Echol Cole and Robert Walker

 Echol Cole and Robert Walker were sanitation workers who died accidentally in Memphis, Tennessee at the corner of Colonial Rd. and Verne Rd. on February 1, 1968.
 While working that day, the pair sought refuge from a rainstorm in the compactor area of their garbage truck.
+The two African American men were prevented from seeking shelter from the rain inside a building due to segregation laws.
 They were killed when the compactor accidentally activated.
 Their deaths were a precursor to the Memphis sanitation strike, during which the prominent civil rights leader Martin Luther King Jr. was assassinated.

 Accidental deaths

 Cole (age 36) and Walker (age 30) were both sanitation workers in Memphis, Tennessee.
 Both reported for work on February 1, 1968, a day the rain would be later reported as torrential, overflowing the sewers and flooding the streets.
 While on shift, at around 4:20 pm, the pair sought refuge in the back of their truck during a rainstorm.
 A malfunction followed, and both men were crushed to death by the truck's garbage compactor.
 Their coworker Elester Gregory, who had been riding in the cab of the truck, said "The motor started racing and the driver stopped and ran around and smashed that button to stop that thing ...
 I didn’t know what was happening.
 It looked to me like one of them almost got out, but he got caught and just fell back in there.”